 For as long as clinical psychology has dominated the treatment of mental ailments, we’ve known of the deep tragedies of suppression, but it has never been more obvious than in today’s age of isolation: sad people with smiling faces, pretending to be happy.
 Rather than genuine, creative expression, we’ve become obsessed with taking selfies and gathering likes, convinced that both could fill the voids which beg for human connection.
 And, we’ve successfully perpetuated a culture of small-talk and social media, deluding ourselves into believing that they can provide some semblance of the depth all of us seek.
-So, where does all of this lead us?
-On a continuation of our collective quest, still searching for intimacy, which can be conceived of as our purpose for being.
+So, where does all of this leave us?
+Still searching for intimacy on a continuation of our collective quest, which can be conceived of as our purpose for being.

-Intimacy is love, and love is only made possible through revelation; but, revelation requires courage, the courage which says, I am who I am and to hell with you if you don’t accept me!
-It’s the courage which stems from the love of oneself, a love which can only be created by the one whom it’s directed to.
-And in that self-love, its creator asserts: I deserve it from those around me because I deserve it from myself; I am worthy and I am lovable because I am who I am, because I am me.
+Intimacy is love, and love is only made possible through revelation; but, revelation requires courage, the boldness which says, I am who I am and to hell with you if you don’t accept me!
+It’s the fortitude stemming from the love of oneself, which can only be created by the one whom it’s directed to.
+And in that self-love, its creator asserts: I deserve it from those around me because I deserve it from myself; I am worthy and lovable because I am who I am, because I am me.

 Yet, we’ve managed to create a culture of hallowed out individuals seeking companionship through emptiness, while remaining in denial of our flawed logic and our sheer terror of true connection.
 To connect is to be open, and to be open is to be known; but, nothing in this world frightens us more than revelation.
 So here we are, isolated and alone, if not in our bodies, then most certainly in our hearts.
 In his book, Rollo May profoundly remarked, “The “stuffed men” are bound to become more lonely no matter how much they “lean together”; for hollow people do not have a base from which to learn to love.”
 And that seems to be our collective destiny, at least until we overcome our collective fear of being known.